Great for healthy cooking—and also for Halloween crafts.

 Method:

-2. Put in boiling water for 3-4 minutes, then in cold water for 2-3 minutes.
+2. Blanch in boiling water for 3–4 minutes, then cool in cold water for 2–3 minutes.

-3. Place the pumpkin in a liter jar, add cinnamon and cloves.
+3. Pack into a 1-litre jar, add cinnamon and cloves.

-5. Remove from heat, add vinegar or citric acid, stir and pour over the pumpkin, cover with a lid.
+5. Remove from heat, add vinegar or citric acid, stir, pour over the pumpkin and close with a lid.

-6. Turn over onto the lid and cool under a blanket.
+6. Turn the jar upside down onto the lid and cool under a blanket.

 Store in a cool place.